FelixBehne/katacoda-scenarios/apache-parquet/step2.md

 `wget -i urls.txt`{{execute}}

-The data you've downloaded is still zipped.
-To use it it must first be unzipped and merged into one file containing all the data.
+In order to read the data into a pandas dataframe we first must unzip the data.
+Moreover, its advantageous if we also merge all the data into one csv to reduce the number of I/O operations in the further steps.

 ```
 unzip "*.zip" -d ./data